aalatief1982/finance-universe/README.md

 `BackgroundSmsListenerPlugin` enables the app to listen for incoming SMS messages while running in the background.
 The plugin is implemented in the `android` directory and is registered via Capacitor.

+Incoming messages received before the plugin initializes are saved to `SharedPreferences`.
+When the plugin loads, any persisted messages are delivered to JavaScript and then removed from storage.

 ### Required permissions

 The following permissions are required on Android.
 They are included in `android-manifest-additions.xml`: